Seungyeonmoon/SolveTheMystery/README.md

-# SolveTheMystery
+# Solve The Mystery
-a Python text-based adventure game
+A Python text-based adventure game

+## To run the file
+'''python
+python main.py
+'''